cscurtesc/AWS-ECS-keycloak/README.md

 To create or destroy the infrastructure run:
 ```
+cd terraform-code
+AWS_PROFILE=my-dev-profile terraform init
 AWS_PROFILE=my-dev-profile terraform plan
 AWS_PROFILE=my-dev-profile terraform apply
+or to destroy
 AWS_PROFILE=my-dev-profile terraform destroy
 ```

+If you get some authentication error messages at the olan phase, first thing to do is to delete the ".terraform" and ".terraform_backup" folders and re-initialize

 credits: https://dev.to/thnery/create-an-aws-ecs-cluster-using-terraform-g80